 Banner dropping Miss America

-On September 7, 1968, nearly 400 members of a group called New York Radical Women famously disrupted the Miss America pageant in Atlantic City.
+On September 7, 1968, perhaps 200* members of a group called New York Radical Women famously disrupted the Miss America pageant in Atlantic City.
 Judith Ford, the former Miss Illinois — who had performed on a trampoline earlier in the competition — was being crowned the new Miss America.
 Just as she began giving her acceptance speech, the action started.
 Feminists who had snuck inside the pageant hall unfurled a banner reading “Women’s Liberation.”
 Meanwhile, on the boardwalk outside, hundreds of women symbolically deposited “

 The banner drop was broadcast into homes nationwide on live network television.
 As the protest grabbed national headlines, group member Carol Hanisch declared, “millions of Americans now know there is a Women’s Liberation struggle.”